 - Always check the VIN or license plate

-- Use trusted platforms like Instant VIN Reports
+- Use trusted platforms like Instant VIN Report’s VIN Search tool.

 - Ask questions and get proof from the seller